TheOdinProject/curriculum/html_css/v2/foundations/html-foundations/elements-and-tags.md

 ### Introduction

 HTML(Hypertext markup language) defines the structure and content of webpages, we use HTML elements to create all of the paragraphs, headings, lists, images, and links that make up a typical webpage.
-In this lesson we will explore how HTML elements work.
+In this lesson, we will explore how HTML elements work.

 ### Learning Outcomes
 By the end of this lesson, you should be able to: